ygao9999/git_stqtic/README.md

 To validate that all your binaries came out right, run `make check`.
 This will list any binaries in the `output` directory which don't seem to have been statically linked.

+If the GNU mirror is being wonky you can add `GNU_SITE=https://mirror.fsmg.org.nz/gnu/` to the `make` invocation as well.
+You may want to specify a better local mirror.

 More tools and documentation will be added over time.

 ### Supported tools